kuldeep23907/Top-Level/WCC/EO  Scripts/watchNDVITamil.md

 var stRange = libIBISA.initDates(studyYear, studyMonth, rangeYear);
 var startStudyDate = stRange[0], endStudyDate = stRange[1], studyRange = stRange[2];
 ```
 The function `initDates()` is used by many watcher tools, and therefore is in the common library.
-Due to the limitations of JavaScript, the 3 variables returned by this function are bundeled in a single returned array.
+Due to the limitations of JavaScript, the 3 variables returned by this function are bundled in a single returned array.
 ### Initialise centres of groups to watch
 The next section of code initialises the GPS coordinates of the centres of the groups to watch.
 ```javascript